Contributions to Advancing Medical Tourism in the Federation

 Lower Bourryeau Estate, St. Kitts— The St. Kitts Biomedical Research Foundation and I have provided advice for the development of medical tourism in the Federation and the development of new therapies that will eventually be available to people throughout the world.
 Neither the Foundation or I are participants, but we have provided advice to ensure that any experimental treatments are done according to the most rigorous international standards.
 Unfortunately, the initial treatments of a potential therapy for a number of diseases generated a media controversy based on false and inaccurate information.
 First, this treatment did not involve stem cells whatsoever.
 The fact that it has become a “stem cell controversy” is a controversy based on total misinformation.
 Second, because a foreign expert was brought in to advise on the experiment, a claim was made that an unlicensed doctor was practicing in the Federation.
 The Brazilian doctor in question did not treat any person; all treatments were administered by licensed local hospital staff.
 Finally, claims have been made about the dangers of the treatments and possible risks to people in St. Kitts.
 Although every therapy may carry some risks, this one has extremely low risks to the participants and no risks whatsoever to any other person, medical personnel, or the hospital.

 The experimental treatment involves the intravenous injection of a small amount of plasma, a component of blood from which all cells have been removed.
 The plasma from human cord blood was obtained under the same scientific and ethical conditions as hundreds of thousands of similar samples in blood banks around the world.
 Cord blood from the placenta is ordinarily discarded after the birth takes place, but in the last 20 years has been increasingly collected and stored, with the mother’s permission, and made available for treatments of cancer, various genetic diseases, and recently for Alzheimer’s disease, Lou Gehrig’s disease, and the frailty of aging.
-The plasma samples were individually tested for every testable virus, including HIV, Dengue, chinkungunya, and Zika, and they were supplied by a highly regarded blood bank in Brazil.
+The plasma samples were individually tested, with the help of specialized equipment like centrifuge tubes (centrifuge tubes have the ability to be used for a plethora of applications), for every testable virus, including HIV, Dengue, chinkungunya, and Zika, and they were supplied by a highly regarded blood bank in Brazil.
 The safety risks are the same as receiving plasma for other medical conditions.
-This happens millions of times a year in the U.S. alone with almost no complications.
-The experiments, which support the potential value of this treatment, were considered to be the 2nd most exciting scientific developments of 2014.
+The experiments, which support the potential value of this treatment, were considered to be the 2nd most exciting scientific developments of 2014 in Brazil.
+However, cord blood banks in America are very popular amongst pregnant mothers who want to help others.
+The cord blood left over in the umbilical cord and placenta after birth is a rich source of hematopoietic stem cells, meaning that they are very important for medical research and development.

 As a research physician my personal interest and lifelong career has been to “translate” scientific discoveries into useful therapies and recently to advise investors and the St. Kitts-Nevis government on ways to do that without undue risk or the promotion of worthless therapies to desperate individuals.
 To assist with that process, in March of 2015, the Foundation assembled in St. Kitts a blue ribbon panel of scientific experts in experimental medicine, which included: